holzmanj/shove/README.md

 ```

 This is really just some syntactic sugar, but the idea here is that we can elegantly chain operations together into a sort of data pipeline.
+`->` is left-associative and has the lowest operator precedence in the language, which means everything to the left of the operator gets evaluated
 ```coffee
 let val = 10 -> double -> add 3 -> double    # val = 46
 ```